hsyl20/ghc-cross-compilation/index.rst

 - when loading a plugin module, instead of loading the plugin from the target database, it tries to find a matching module in the host database

-The task is to make GHC aware of at leasts two databases: plugin and 1 per target.
+The task is to make GHC aware of at least two databases: plugin and 1 per target.
 Loading a plugin would be done via the plugin database and plugin would always be executed with the internal interpreter.